alexanderschielke/eegProcessing/README.md

 prepareSourceModel: create a source model based on "The FieldTrip-SimBio pipeline for EEG forward solutions.
 (Vorwerk et al., 2018) and the fieldtrip toolbox

-doSOurceAnalysis: combine source model and data from SSVEP experiment for further analyses based on source space
+doSourceAnalysis: combine source model and data from SSVEP experiment for further analyses based on source space